EAX3010/EcommerceMicroservices/README.md

-# I just built an e-commerce backend from scratch — and it works.

 Been working on this in my free time because, honestly, I was curious if I could actually pull off a full microservices setup with clean architecture without falling into the usual traps.